Wynn joins Caesars and MGM in reaching tentative deal to avoid a strike by Las Vegas hotel workers

 It was a message that Pappageorge and the workers would repeat for months as negotiations ramped up and the union threatened to go on strike if they didn’t have contracts by first light on Friday with MGM Resorts International, Caesars Entertainment and Wynn Resorts.

-But by dawn Friday, the union had secured tentative labor deals with MGM Resorts, Caesars and Wynn Resorts, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.
-Agreements with MGM and Caesars — the Strip’s two largest employers — came earlier in the week, while the agreement with Wynn Resorts was announced just a few hours before the strike deadline.
+But by dawn Thursday, after a combined 40 hours of negotiations, the union had secured tentative labor deals with MGM Resorts and Caesars, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.

-In a statement, Wynn Resorts said it was pleased to reach an agreement that “fulfills our shared goal of providing outstanding benefits and overall compensation to our employees in a work environment that is second to none.”
+The threat of a strike on a much smaller scale still loomed while negotiations were underway Thursday evening with Wynn Resorts.
+But a walkout wasn’t likely given the tentative deals already reached with the Strip’s two largest employers.

 Terms of the deals weren’t immediately released, but the union said in a statement the proposed five-year contracts will provide workers with historic wage increases, reduced workloads and other unprecedented wins — including mandated daily room cleanings.